zhenweileeimx/imx-primary-sales-storefront/README.md

 ## Passport login flow

 After setting up your passport clientId and redirect variables, make sure that you have a route to handle the redirect.
 The component at this route should use the passport instance to call `loginCallback()`.
-See PassportRedirect component and how it is added to the React Router in main.tsx.
+This example has the PassportRedirect component set up on the route `/passport-redirect` but this will need to be setup on the route that you have configured as your _PASSPORT_LOGIN_REDIRECT_URI .
+See how it is added to the React Router in main.tsx.

 ## Gotchas